aleshaleksey/fansys23/08-spell-list.md

 |Limitation|Special (See below)|
 |Save|Wis|

 **Description**: The caster plants the seeds of change in the body and soul of a dying or doomed mortal, or one that has died less than 7 rounds ago.
-If the entity dies before healing any HP, or if it is already dead, the spell consumes its remains and it is revived as a mortal of a race other than the one it was previously.
+If the entity dies before healing any HP, or if it is already dead, the spell consumes its remains and it is revived as a mortal of a race, usually other than the one it was previously.
 This is determined at random by rolling 2d12 and comparing the result with the "Metamorphosis Table" (see below).

 Regardless of the state of the target when it died, it begins with half of its HP, half of its SP, half of its MP and half of the corresponding dice.

 After 24 hours have passed, the life force from the consumption of the old body runs out and the target dies for good.

 **Special**:
-- A target never revives as a plant or monster.
-Because we do not want a repeat of treeridice.
+- A target never revives as a plant, or monster.
 - If the target is unwilling, it may attempt a WIS save vs the caster.
 Upon success it is not subject to the spell.
 More precisely the spell ends in a catastrophic [cascade centred](07-magic-and-spellcasting.md#the-catastrophic-cascade) on the target's body.
 - The target retains its level after metamorphosing.
 Thus if a normal level 5 humanoid character is metamorphosed into a dragon, it will be a level 5 dragon (ie little more than a hatchling).
 If the spell is made permanent, it is recommended that player and DM discuss and come to an agreement as to how many levels of the new creature and how mny of its old levels are retained.